 - Finish: 3000 Grit LSS Factory Finish

 The Motiv Jackal Ghost has no other motive than to ruin the deck with its discreet hitting power.
 The bowling ball has the Predator V2 core.
 The asymmetrical low RG/high differential core facilitates generating high revolutions.
-Besides, it also allows for a very impressive track flare.
+Additionally, it also allows for a very impressive track flare.

 The Coercion HFS Solid cover stock has a superbly strong hook potential with an aggressive backend reaction.
 The bowling ball has a finish of 3000 Grit LSS Factory finish that supports the already high-level performance of the ball on a variety of bowling surfaces.

 The combination of the highly functional weight block and feature-filled cover stock allows the bowling ball to have accurate mid-lane read.
-Besides, it gets flawless continuity until the other end of the bowling lane.
+Additionally, it gets flawless continuity until the other end of the bowling lane.

 The ball is not only a top-rated performer in the alley but also has highly attractive design features.
 The unique print of Jackal over the highly impressive purple and dark color base offers an extremely appealing appearance to the sphere.
 Whether on the shelf or the lane, the bowling ball attracts the participants and the spectators alike.